 As part of this process, registered healthcare professionals, including doctors, nurses, pharmacists and many other professionals, will be responsible for speaking with patients to find out about allergies, their medical history and any contraindications.

 The National Protocols for the approved vaccines include information on obtaining patient consent.
-Further information and resources and, in some cases template consent forms can also be found at NHS England, Public Health Wales, Public Health Scotland, and Public health Northern Ireland.
+You can find further information, resources and template consent forms for your area:

 In all cases, doctors should familiarise themselves with our Decision making and consent guidance, in particular the seven principles and paragraphs 21-26 on discussing benefits and harms and uncertainties with their patients.